 WHAT TO DO IF YOU HAVE A SAFEGUARDING CONCERN

-Please remember if you are concerned that someone you know is at risk of, or is being abused, or who presents a risk to others please seek advice from a safeguarding officer (see below) or if necessary, report the matter to the Local Authority Social care services or the Police without delay.
+If you are concerned that someone you know is at risk of, or is being abused, or who presents a risk to others please seek advice from a safeguarding officer.
+If you believe someone is at immediate risk of harm please contact the Police on 999 without delay.

 Safeguarding Officers include:

 1. Your local Parish Safeguarding Officer or incumbent.

 2. Susan Gibbin the Surrey Association Safeguarding lead at email@example.com

 3. Southwark Diocesan Safeguarding Team on 020 7939 9423 (office hours) 07982 279713 (out

 For Church of England Safeguarding Policies and Practice Guidance, please go to: